Premise Stress Test — NuRenN Clarity Tools

 Karl Popper — Falsifiability

 The Logic of Scientific Discovery (1934).
-The principle that a genuine truth claim must be capable of being proven wrong.
-Underpins Move 9a of the PST.
+The principle that a genuine truth claim must be capable of being proven wrong — foundational to the PST's stress test phase.

 Critical Thinking & Ideology